samdark/yii2-cookbook/book/ide-autocompletion.md

 In the above PHPDoc of `BaseApplication`, `WebApplication`, `ConsoleApplication` will be used by IDE to autocomplete your custom components described via `@property`.

 > **Note**: To avoid "Multiple Implementations" PHPStorm warning and make autocomplete faster
 > exclude or "Mark as Plain Text" `vendor/yiisoft/yii2/Yii.php` file.
+On recent versions of PHPStorm this options has been renamed to "Override file type".

 That's it.
 Now `Yii::$app->user` will be our `\app\components\User` component instead of default one.
 The same applies for all other `@property`-declared components.